decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 See [Entity interfaces]({{ site.baseurl }}{% post_url /sdk-reference/2018-06-21-entity-interfaces %}) for more details on these types of entities.

-> Tip: When editing the code via a IDE (like Visual Studio Code), you can see the list of components supported by a type of entity.
-Typically, this is done by placing the cursor in the entity and pressing *Ctrl + Space bar*.
+> Tip: When editing the code via a source code editor (like Visual Studio Code), you can see the list of components supported by a type of entity.
+Typically, this is done by placing the cursor in the entity and typing *Ctrl + Space bar*.

 ## Entity positioning